(Excerpt from the upcoming book Duration of Destruction)

 CLNT - Wherefore, leaving the word dealing with the rudiments of Christ, we should be brought on to maturity, (not again disrupting the foundation of repentance from dead works, and of faith on God, 2of the teaching of baptizings, besides the imposition of hands, and the resurrection of the dead, and of judgment eonian).

 And there are always going to be people who may be looking seriously at God for the first time in their lives.
-I don't want them to get entangled in the lies that bound me up for so long.
-False teaching about any subject, whether basic or mature, needs to be addressed so we can have the clearest understanding of our Savior and His plans.
-Lies bind us up, the truth sets us free.
-The judgment is aioniou, not eternal.
+I don’t want them to get entangled in the lies that bound me up for so long.
+False teaching about any subject, whether basic or mature, needs to be addressed so we can have the clearest understanding of our God, His Son and Their plans.

 AKJV - Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.